VSK Aarhus

 Vejlby Skovbakken Aarhus ([ˈvɑjlpyˌskɒwpɑkŋ̍ ˈɒːˌhuˀs]; commonly known as VSK Aarhus) is a Danish football club based in Risskov, a neighbourhood in Aarhus.
 The club was founded in 2016 when the football departments of Vejlby IK Fodbold and Idrætsklubben Skovbakken decided to merge.
 Skovbakken is a major multi-sport club who besides football also compete in basketball, handball, badminton, tennis, and volleyball, with many honours won in these departments.

-The men's team of VSK competes in the Danish 3rd Division, the fourth tier of the Danish football league system, while the women's team play in the Elitedivisionen, the highest division.
-Both teams' home ground is Vejlby Stadium which has a capacity of 5,000.
+The men's team of VSK competes in the Danish 3rd Division, the fourth tier of the Danish football league system.
+The women's team dissolved in 2020 and merged with IF Lyseng and Aarhus Gymnastikforening to form AGF.
+The team plays in the A-Liga, the women's top flight.
+The home ground is Vejlby Stadium which has a capacity of 5,000.

 History

 Separate clubs, common ground

 VSK Aarhus was formed through a merger of Vejlby IK Fodbold (VIK) and the men's football department of IK Skovbakken on 1 July 2016.
 Both clubs shared their home grounds at Vejlby Stadium and had each their own clubhouse part of Vejlby-Risskov Idrætscenter.

 Vejlby IK was founded in 1949 as a football club in the Aarhus suburb of Vejlby, while Skovbakken was established in the neighbourhood of Trøjborg in 1927.
 Skovbakken was named after section 1 of the Arbejdernes Andels Boligforening (AAB), a housing area by Marienlund.
 AAB, founded in 1919, is the oldest organisation for subsidised housing in Aarhus, and the club therefore has strong working class roots.
 Skovbakken's first ground was at Ferdinands Plads in Riis Skov.
 In 1939, the club moved to Riisvangen, where facilities were largely built through volunteering.
 In 1969, the club moved to the newly established Vejlby-Risskov Idrætscenter on the initiative of a number of visionary leaders in IK Skovbakken, and had their home ground at the stadium facility, Vejlby Stadium.
 Here, the football department of Skovbakken would soon find success, and they spent the 1978 season and 1979 season at the highest level.
 Symbolically, the subsequent decline of Skovbakken occurred with the advent of professionalism in Danish football, which was introduced on 25 February 1978 by the Danish Football Union.

 Skovbakken and Vejlby IK shared the ground at Vejlby Stadium and throughout the following decades, the two clubs formed a rivalry, but also had multiple attempts of merging.
 The first initiative was taken by chairman of Vejlby IK Gymnastik, Erik Brandtoft in the 1987, but these plans did initially not come to fruition.
 A new initiative surfaced in the 1990s, when Ove Poulsen who was associated with both clubs, took control of negotiations for a merger.
 However, the proposal failed to gain approval at the general assembly of Vejlby IK.